lachlanmcdonald/gulp-dartsass/README.md

 Where:

 - `SassCompiler` must be the [**sass** package][sass-npm].
-- `options` is passed directly to Sass and should match [`StringOptionsWithImporter`](https://sass-lang.com/documentation/js-api/interfaces/stringoptionswithimporter/) or [`StringOptionsWithoutImporter`](https://sass-lang.com/documentation/js-api/interfaces/stringoptionswithoutimporter/).
+- `options` is passed directly to Sass and should match Sass' [Options] interface.

 ### Sourcemaps